noah-schechter/docs-remix/content/docs/Investigations/searching-and-visualizing-data.md

 - **Sensitivity—** Find all incidents of a project that have a certain Sensitivity value.

 ## The queue
-The queue is a project-level view that organizes incidents by Status.
+The queue is a project-level view that organizes incidents by status.
 Use it to quickly find a new incident to investigate.

+To find the queue:
+1. Navigate to the **Projects** page.
-To find the queue, navigate to the Projects page and select the relevant project.
-Then click on the `Queue pane.
+2. Select the relevant project.
+3. Then click on the **Queue** pane.